Skurks/Skurks/README.md

 Timeline | Goal
 ----- | -----
 Q1/2 2019 (Now) | Interviews, testing, & rollout of product pricing/packaging revamp to new RT Customers
-Full Year 2019 | Continued growth & development of a high-functioning, high-impact Product team Full Year 2019 | Building & shipping new products in support of RT's growth & customer retention goals Full Year 2019 | Pay it forward more
-Full Year 2019 | Meditate & workout 4x a week
-5 Years | COO role or create a new real estate venture
+Full Year 2019 (Professional) | Continued growth & development of a high-functioning, high-impact Product team Full Year 2019 (Professional) | Building & shipping new products in support of RT's growth & customer retention goals Full Year 2019 (Both) | Be a great human to others --> Pay it forward 2x a week, write more hand-written notes Full Year 2019 (Personal) | Be a physically/mentally healthier me --> Meditate & workout 4x a week 5 Years | COO role and/or create a new real estate venture

 ## My expectations of folks who report to me